Frequently Asked Questions and Answers About How We Work With You.

 Q) Do you provide the ISBN for my book?

 A) No we are not an authorized provider.
-You can obtain single or multiple ISBNs at www.isbn.org.
+You can obtain single or multiple ISBNs from Bowker (www.MyIdentifiers.com) or from a reseller like ISBN Services (www.isbnservices.com).
 And there are other providers selling single or multiple ISBNs, the magic of an internet search brings up many options.
-If you have intentions on producing more than 3-4 books over time then it may be to your benefit to buy a block of ten ISBNs.
+If you have intentions on producing more than 3-4 books over time then it may be to your benefit to buy a block of ten ISBNs direct from Bowker.

 Q) Where do I get a bar code?

 A) Generally, when you purchase an ISBN the bar code is provided.
 If you have an ISBN and a bar code was not provided, please contact us and we can generate one for you.
 All we need is the ISBN you have purchased and the retail price of the book.